gengdy1545/pixels/docs/INSTALL.md

 Put the jdbc connector of MySQL into `PIXELS_HOME/lib`.
 Put `pixels-common/src/main/resources/pixels.properties` into `PIXELS_HOME/etc`.
 Modify `pixels.properties` to ensure that the URLs, ports, paths, usernames, and passwords are valid.
-Leave the other config parameters as default.
+Leave the other grpcConfig parameters as default.

 Set `cache.enabled` to `false` in `PIXELS_HOME/etc/pixels.properties` if you don't use pixels-cache.